icinganalysis/icinganalysis.github.io/content/Impingement in Ducts.md

 this region are approximately equidistant at all points throughout the elbow.

-Some inlet duct applications provide ice protection for the duct.
+Some inlet duct applications provide ice protection.
 Here is an example from reference [^3]:

 ![Figure 150.
 Engine Inlet Anti-Icing System Schematic (Running Wet Protection).](images%2FAD-771%20182%2FFigure%20150.png)